Wondering what to do in Gold Coast? Here are 9 top tourist things to see and experiences to try…

 National Parks & Wildlife Centuries

-One thing many visitors do not expect from the Gold Coast as a beach-town is having a few national parks too with rich wildlife to spot.
-Currumbin wildlife century, for example, is a lovely place that can make your holiday to the Gold Coast much more memorable, because for anyone one of the prime experiences to be travelling to Australia, no matter what part of the country they travel to, is spotting a Kangaroo and Koala – at Currumbin wildlife century, however, you get to feed one and hug the other, and click many pictures during the process.
+One thing many visitors do not expect from the Gold Coast as its a beach-town is having a few national parks too with rich wildlife to spot.
+Currumbin wildlife century, for example, is a lovely place that can make your holiday in Gold Coast much more memorable, because for anyone one of the prime experiences to be travelling to Australia, no matter what part of the country they travel to, is spotting a Kangaroo and Koala – at Currumbin wildlife century, however, you get to feed one and hug the other and click many pictures during the process.

-If not satisfied, you can also try holding a python.
+If not satisfied, you can also try holding a python, as another thing I suggest you to do in Gold Coast.

-If there’s one word that sums up the Gold Coast, besides FUN, it is options – particularly when it comes to food.
-There are literally hundreds of restaurants, cafes, clubs and bars with a dish and a price point for everyone.
+Eating food also gets a place in our list of top things to do in Gold Coast.
+There are literally hundreds of restaurants, cafes, clubs, and bars with a dish and a price point for everyone.
 One moment you will be barefoot in your swimming shorts sitting on plastic chairs in an outdoor cafe, while at the next minute you will be in a fine dining hotel with your bow-tie, listening to live jazz music.
-During my 8-day stay in the town, I ate at a variety of places for breakfast, lunch, and dinner with most of the place being casual and family friendly.
+During my 8-day stay in the town, I ate at a variety of places for breakfast, lunch, and dinner with most of the place being casual and family-friendly.

-But out of the lot, if I were to recommend a few places to eat on the Gold Coast, they will be:
+But out of the lot, if I were to recommend a few places to eat in Gold Coast, they will be:

 Bazaar, at QT Hotel for dinner, Cafe D’bar at Snapper Rocks for the morning breakfast, NighQuarter for an open food-market experience (every weekend) and Greenhouse Canteen and Bar for Vegan lovers.